reimagined/resolve/docs/application-configuration.md

   importMode, // Specifies whether to use *static* or *dynamic* imports between the application's modules. host, // (single-process only) Specifies the network host on which to listen for connections.
 Defaults to `'0.0.0.0'`. port, // (single-process only) Specifies the server application's port. emulateWorkerLifetimeLimit, // (single-process only) Used for framework testing.
-If assigned a numeric value, emulates the lifetime of an AWS Lambda worker's lifetime on a local machine.
+If assigned a numeric value, emulates an AWS Lambda worker's lifetime on a local machine.
 }
 ```